Saving Bedrule church

 The present

-Bedrule Church has been a place to mark life’s milestones for hundreds of years, but this purpose is threatened.
+Bedrule Church has been a place to mark life’s milestones for hundreds of years, but this purpose was threatened in 2024 with the announcement that the Church of Scotland would be placing the building on the open market.

 There has been a site of worship where Bedrule Church is situated since the 13th century.
 The current building was constructed in 1914 and holds records of births, and information on local important folk such as Archbishop Turnbull, founder of Glasgow University in 1451, local families’ sacrifices in WWI and Lt.
 Francis Fasson, a hero of WWII.
 Its burial site maps the lives of local families and it is “ground zero” for the vigorous and thriving diaspora of the Turnbull Clan celebrated in beautiful stained glass.

-The Church of Scotland intends to sell Bedrule Church, along with almost 500 other buildings currently in its care.
-This marks a change in relationship between communities and their places.
+The Church of Scotland decided to sell Bedrule Church, along with almost 500 other buildings in its care, proposing a profound change in relationship between communities and their places.

 The Church of Scotland’s presentation of Christianity may not resonate so widely today, but people are still looking for a spiritual dimension to their lives.
 The need for communal space is needed more than ever and we will ensure Bedrule Church continues as a community non-denominational religious facility or church.